Addiction and Chronic Disease: What’s the Connection and How Can I Get Help?

 Addiction and chronic disease are closely linked in a variety of ways.
 Drugs and alcohol impact every part of the body, including the heart, central nervous system, brain, stomach, liver, kidneys, and more.
 The risk of chronic disease is increased the longer and more often you or your loved one abuse drugs or alcohol.

-It’s common to think that all your health problems are resolved when and if you decide to get treatment and enter recovery, but the reality is prolonged and untreated substance abuse can lead to chronic health issues long after you have stopped using.
+It’s common to think that all your health problems are resolved when and if you decide to get treatment and enter recovery, but the reality is that prolonged and untreated substance abuse can lead to chronic health issues long after you have stopped using.

 The exact level of risk for addiction-related chronic disease varies based on how long and how often you drink or use drugs, as well as the way you ingest them (snorting, shooting, swallowing, etc.).
 If you or your loved one are struggling, it’s critical that you get help now to minimize the risk of long-term health issues.